jimdigriz/freeradius-oauth2-perl/README.md

 Now from another terminal re-run `radtest` and in the debugging output from FreeRADIUS should be clues to the underlying problem.

 ## 802.1X

+**N.B.** do not try to debug an 802.1X authentication until *after* you have managed to get the much simpler `radtest` to work for you

 You will require a copy of [`eapol_test`](http://deployingradius.com/scripts/eapol_test/) which to build from source on your target RADIUS server you type: